Prince George Met President Obama, And It Was Absolutely Adorable

 The commander-in-chief, whose record on courting the small-child vote is quite strong, appears to have worked his dad-in-chief charm on His Highness, the (tiny) Prince George of Cambridge.

-The official Kensington Palace Instagram account posted a photo on Friday afternoon of the Obamas meeting the 2-year-old Prince, who seems to be just up from a nap.
-In perfect royal style, George greeted the President in a monogrammed bathrobe.
+The official Kensington Palace Instagram account posted a photo on Friday afternoon of the Obamas meeting the 2-year-old prince, who seems to be just up from a nap.
+In perfect royal style, George greeted the president in a monogrammed bathrobe.
+And in true toddler fashion, he’s looking at his dad with a slightly worried expression as he meets this strange big person called a “president.”

 Though there's no such thing as an uncontroversial figure in politics, when it comes to kids, Obama is unparalleled.

-The President is famous for his baby-whispering ability — he's been pictured meeting kids so many times that there's an entire Tumblr devoted to documenting it.
+The president is famous for his baby-whispering ability — he's been caught with kids so many times that there's an entire Tumblr devoted to documenting it.
 From famously one-upping the first lady in soothing a crying baby, to playing the villain to a tiny Spider-Man, to keeping a completely blasé reaction to temper tantrums, it's tempting to think he missed his true calling.

 Perhaps after he hands off the presidency in January, he'll be available for babysitting gigs?